-This legal reserve is triggered by the use of the net asset value method as described in articles 389-2 and 389-3 NCC with respect to an investor's participating interest.
+This legal reserve is triggered by using the net asset value method as described in articles 389-2 and 389-3 NCC with respect to an investor's participating interest (refer to paragraph 6.2 'Valuation of participating interests in other entities').
 The investor may not have the power to instruct payments of dividend from post-acquisition (undistributed) profits.
-This implies that a parent company (investor) may only distribute profits earned by its participating interests to the extent that either the parent can instruct payment of a dividend or, in the absence of such a power, the participating interests have distributed their profits to the parent (article 389-6 NCC).
+This implies that a parent entity (investor) may only distribute profits earned by its participating interests to the extent that either the parent can instruct payment of a dividend or, in the absence of such a power, the participating interests have distributed their profits to the parent (article 389-6 NCC).